swyxio/FSA-functional-query-language/README.md

 - i definitely cut corners on some implementations in the interests of time. in particular, mixing queries is compeltely untested and this would not be acceptable IRL.
 - mocha/chai is amazing.

-this was a challenging exercise (as with all cs saturdays classes. to try this out for yourself, clear out the `source` folder and fulfil the test specs yourself using the instructions below.
+this was a challenging exercise (as with all cs saturdays classes). to try this out for yourself, clear out the `source` folder and fulfil the test specs yourself using the instructions below.

+# FSA instructions
 ---

 ## About